 The electric car market is starting to heat up, with more and more manufacturers offering EVs.
 We can all thank or blame Tesla (depending on which side of the fence you’re on) for this electric revolution.
 Even Toyota, which was betting on hydrogen fuel cars, has started to shift focus onto fully electric vehicles.
 Not every carmaker is currently offering an electric vehicle, but I expect that to change within the next few years.

 One of the latest manufacturers to join in on the electric party is Jaguar, with the introduction of the I-Pace.
 The I-Pace has won awards like the “2019 World Car of the Year”, “2019 World Car Design of the Year”, and “2019 World Green Car”.
-These are some prestigious awards, to find out if the 2019 Jaguar I-Pace is worthy, we spent a week behind this fully electric vehicle.
+These are some prestigious awards, to find out if the 2019 Jaguar I-Pace is worthy, we spent a week with Jag’s first fully electric vehicle.

-Jaguar calls the I-Pace an SUV, it is capable of going off-road and through some water, something Tesla advises against on their Model X. However, the I-Pace is more of a hatchback with AWD and a bit of extra ground clearance than an SUV.
+Jaguar calls the I-Pace an SUV, it is capable of going off-road and through some water, something Tesla advises against on their Model X. However, I personally think the I-Pace is more of a hatchback with AWD and a bit of extra ground clearance rather than an SUV.
 And judging by the way it drives, I’d say it definitely is a hot-hatch, but more on that later.

 The 2019 Jaguar I-Pace EV400 comes in three trim levels, the base trim is the I-Pace S, with a starting price of $89,800.
 The I-Pace SE starts at $95,800 and the I-Pace HSE starts at $99,800 and can go over $120,000 with all the option boxes ticked.